bioimage-io/spec-bioimage-io/supported_formats_and_operations.md

 ## Preprocessing

 Additional preprocessing operations.
-IMPORTANT: these operations should always return float32 tensors, so that their output can be consumed by the models.
+IMPORTANT: these operations must return float32 tensors, so that their output can be consumed by the models.

 - `scale_range` normalize the tensor with percentile normalization
   - `kwargs`